l-stanny/angular-studies/README.md

 ## Reddit-like Study
 Allows the user to post an article (with a title and a URL) and vote on the posts.
-Voting uses increment and decrement to dynamically sort articles by number of votes.
+Voting uses Javascript subtraction and addition assignment operators and a sort function to sort articles by number of votes.

 It has 2 components: